dgaydukov/java-exchange/README.md

 * multi-threading - new thread per orderbook - good, but centralization has benefits
 * state-machine recovery is a replay
 * speed, latency, throughput, determenism - basic principle of exchange

+--
+aeron + busy loop is faster then unix select (https://en.wikipedia.org/wiki/Select_(Unix)) if message size greater than MTU (1500byte) we need FragmentAssembler aeron use `/dev/shm` => any file created there treated as simple file yet stored in-memory since udp doens't gurantee order & delivery we aeron use position to ensure order & delivery conductor on receiver side will check all position and if missing will send back NAK (negative acknolegement) and ask sender to re-send again tcp philosophy - better late then never, low-latency philosophy - better never then late (so it's better not to send order at all, rather then send order with outdated price) publisher write into log.buffer